 In the previous decade, a style of music had emerged from Chicago and Detroit called house music.
 It featured repetitive beats that were perfect to dance to and anyone could dance to this development of disco.

-In the Spanish island of Ibiza, there had for many decades existed a culture of decadence, with such as all-night clubs.
+In the Spanish island of Ibiza, there had for many decades existed a culture of decadence, such as all-night clubs.
 They were playing a lot of house music.

 A few young British people that had visited took it back to London and started playing the same in a small sweaty club called Shoom.
 From here it took off and is still with us today in a massive way.